lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 - Hardware-rooted attestation evidence
 - Standardized format for interoperability
 - Rich metadata for policy enforcement

+The goal is to standardize the claims and the format of the claims through IANA so that they can be used in any JSON-based token (OIDC ID Token, OAuth Access Token) or SAML assertions or other formats.
+If there are any similar Oauth AMR claims (e.g. "geo"), they should be deprecated and replaced with this standard.

 ## JSON Schema for Unified Identity Claims